kienwei96/GA_Project-1/README.md

 ## User Stories

 1. The player will see the completed loaded page of the game as below.
-There is 'About' button for user to understand how the game run.
+There is 'About' button for player to understand how the game run.
+There is alos a 'Leaderboard' button for player to check the Top 5 High Scores of this game.
 <table><tr><td>
   <img src="../image/Game_Homepage.png" width ="500px" />
   </td></tr></table>